shenjiaxing/shenjiaxing.github.io/_pages/about.md

 # News
 <!-- - 📌 **Recruiting Postdoctoral Fellows in mobile computing or data mining.**  -->
-📌 **Recruiting self-motivated research postgraduate students including MPhil and PhD due by 1 Dec 2024**.
+📌 **Seeking motivated PhD candidates for 2025/26 cohort.
+Application deadline: December 1, 2024**.

 📌 **The International Conference on Behavioural and Social Computing ([BESC](http://besc-conf.org/2024/)) is calling for paper now.**